It’s in our DNA.

-Community Resources for Independence (CRI) is a community based, non-residential, non-profit corporation that provides services to individuals with disabilities in order to maximize their independence and the accessibility of the communities in which they live.
+Community Resources for Independence (CRI) is a community based, non-residential, non-profit corporation that connects community resources for independent living to individuals with disabilities in order to maximize their independence and the accessibility of the communities in which they live.
 CRI is one of more than 500 federally funded Centers for Independent Living across the nation established by people with disabilities for people with disabilities.

 Elevating your Quality of Life

 Intellectual or Developmental Disabilities

 Restore your independence in your home and community with a helping hand for daily activities, instruction, opportunities, and more.

 Many veterans struggle to maintain their independence due to disabilities.
 We can help you stay in your home as long as possible because you are more than deserving of independence and dignity.